 Jackson Hole is often overlooked by people headed on summer vacation as it’s not your typical beach destination.
-However, there are still tons of things to do in Jackson Hole in summer.
-Jackson Hole is a nature-lover’s paradise with a range of leisure activities as well as opportunities for the adventure seekers.
+However, there are still tons of things to do in Jackson Hole in the summer.
+Jackson Hole is a nature-lovers paradise with a range of leisure activities as well as opportunities for adventure seekers.

 With so much to choose from, it can be hard to decide how to spend your time.
 That’s why we’ve put together a list of some of the best Jackson Hole summer activities for you.

 We got together with Hotels.com to tell you why we think Jackson Hole is a wonderful vacation destination this summer.
 Let’s get into it!